Why does my ocarina have airy high notes?

 You may be shading the finger holes

 Even if a finger hole is open, there is a notable distance where the presence of a finger will 'shade' the hole, causing the ocarina to play flatter than it should.
-If you blow harder to compensate, the tone will sound more airy.
+If you blow harder to compensate, the increased airflow makes the ocarina sound more airy.

 Watch yourself playing in a mirror and make sure you are not doing this.
 To check how the high note sounds under optimal conditions, play it it while holding the ocarina by its ends so no fingers are close to the holes.

 Your palm may be in the airstream